rudzki/indexcards/TECHNICAL.md

 ## 2. Application structure

 Routes (`app/views/`) are kept thin — each view module imports its business logic from a same-named or feature-named module at the top of `app/`.
-This split happened in the "big refactor and re-organization" pass: `admin.py` used to be a single ~1250-line blueprint holding every `/dashboard` route and its logic; it's now a decorator/blueprint shell plus five focused view modules, backed by standalone logic modules that don't import Flask blueprints and are shared across views (e.g. `revisions.py` is used by both entry and page history).
+`admin.py` is a decorator/blueprint shell plus five focused view modules, backed by standalone logic modules that don't import Flask blueprints and are shared across views (e.g. `revisions.py` is used by both entry and page history).

 ```
 app/